 Pedestrians

 Watch out for pedestrians when driving past a puddle.
 Do not splash them.
-Many pedestrian accidents occur when it is raining, so keep focused and your eyes on the road at all times.
+Many pedestrian accidents occur when it rains, so keep focused and your eyes on the road.

 Breakdowns

 Breakdowns increase in the rain as the water can damage the electrics and engine.
 Close the bonnet if you do break down to avoid any further damage.
-If your engine ahs cut out after driving through deep water do not restart it.
+If your engine has cut out after driving through deep water, do not restart it.

 Pull Over

-If the rain starts getting torrential and you’re struggling to see even with the windscreen wipers on, you should pull over.
+You should pull over if the rain starts getting torrential and you’re struggling to see even with the windscreen wipers on.
 Do not keep driving if you’re having difficulties controlling the car.
 Wait for the rain to calm down and set off on your journey again.

 We also have you covered with tips on preparing your car for driving during Summer.
 Get a quote 24/7 for competitive Car Insurance.